basant-kumar/ParkingLot/README.md

 ## Some assumption for this system

 1) Parking lot has only one floor (though, can be changed to multi floor parking lot)
-2) all cars of the same size and slots in the parking lot also of the same size
+2) All cars are of the same size and slots in the parking lot also has the same size
-3) each car has unique registration number and has a unique driver
+3) Each car has unique registration number and has a unique driver
-4) we will proceed to next command if the current given command is invalid
+4) We will proceed to next command if the current given command is invalid